Understanding the Venice Water Bus System + Private Venice Water Taxis

 Hyatt Centric Murano

-Use Apple or Google Maps To Track Venice Water Taxi Schedules
+Use Apple or Google Maps To Track Venice Water Bus Schedules

-We found that Apple and Google Maps were absolute lifesavers when it came to navigating the Venice water taxi system!
+We found that Apple Maps and Google Maps were absolute lifesavers for navigating the Vaporetto system in Venice!
 In fact, we really find them reliable for all sorts of public transportation while traveling in Europe.

 Apple and Google Maps provide excellent, detailed information about the schedules and routes for each line.
 They also show the wait time for upcoming taxis arriving at your stop.
 These apps were easy to use and helped tremendously.
 They significantly reduced our time spent waiting for taxis and eliminated the need to try to interpret detailed route maps or websites written in Italian.